 We are happy to work flexibly with you, depending on the option you choose.
 We can facilitate learning in different ways and all our programmes will respect up to date advice on social distancing, utilising new virtual technology and face to face meetings.
-However, we know from 14 years experience that our programmes work most effectively for groups of up to 18 people, with action learning in smaller groups.
+However, we know from 14 years experience that our programmes work most effectively for groups of up to 18 people, with action learning in smaller groups of up to 6 people in virtual learning sets.